 There was no impairment loss recorded on the long-lived assets because the fair value of the assets less cost to sell was higher than the carrying value of the assets.
-At June 30, 2017, the assets held for sale consisted of the fixed assets of \$0.6 million and prepaid expenses of the business of \$0.1 million.
+At December 31, 2016, the assets held for sale consisted of the fixed assets of \$0.6 million and prepaid expenses of the business of \$0.1 million.
 For the balance sheet at December 31, 2016, the Company reclassified the fixed assets to noncurrent assets held for sale and the prepaid expenses to current assets held for sale.
-There were no liabilities classified as held for sale at June 30, 2017 or December 31, 2016.
+There were no liabilities classified as held for sale at December 31, 2016. investing cash flows included the proceeds from the sale to Gabe's.